soypat/mdc/README.md

 # mdc
-Material Design Components for use with Vecty in the most minimalistic fashion.
+Material Design Components for use with Vecty in the most minimalistic, dead simple fashion.

 ## Examples
 See [examples](./examples) directory.